suneel944/HYB_FW_PDF/README.txt

 Framework is built in : Eclipse Neon IDE

 Features :
 1. No Library configuration requried
-2. Outputs beautiful pdf report for the scripts
+2. Outputs beautiful pdf report with screenshots
 3. Consists of wide range of keywords which are essentials for testing platform
 4. Monolithic project structure : Contains libraries, Test data files, output reports everything in one workspace.

+Upcoming Features:
+1. PDF reporting to support batch run